OasisDigital/ng-doc-portal/README.md

 This was made in a span of mostly 1 day.
 There could be better processes for consuming the `.doc-page.ts` files.
 I attempted to write the compiler in TS, but the way I was compiling my TS it was complaining about es module imports in the `.doc-page.ts` files with the Angular imports when doing a dynamic `import()` of the file from the globbing.

 Because of this I just opted to write the compiler in straight nodeJS and do a work around for the above.
 The compiler just reads the raw TS code from the file and transpiles it to a raw JS string.
 This raw JS string is then saved to a temporary `.mjs` file, dynamically imported into the compiler runtime, and then the `.mjs` file is deleted.

+## Generating Document Pages for Performance Testing

+To generate large numbers of Document Pages you can do `npm run gen:perf-testing`.
+If you want to modify the amount of files generate (default 100) you can do `npm run gen:perf-testing -- --amount {amount here}`.

+Example of generating 1000 files:
+`npm run gen:perf-testing -- --amount 1000`

+Which took ~6000ms (rounded up to near 1000ms) to initially generate the config list file on a solid grade desktop machine.
+The watch recompilations average anywhere from 10-50ms (after the 500ms debounce of potential multiple file changes).